ServiceStack/ServiceStack/tests/ServiceStack.Blazor.Tests/Client/wwwroot/content/prerender.md

-So to answer the initial question, this page loads so fast because a prerendered version is initially loaded from a CDN edge cache, it's the same reason why our other modern [nextjs.jamstacks.net](https://nextjs.jamstacks.net) and [vue-ssg.jamstacks.net](https://vue-ssg.jamstacks.net) Jamstack SSG templates have such great performance and UX.
+So to answer the initial question, this page loads so fast because a prerendered version is initially loaded from a CDN edge cache, it's the same reason why our other modern [nextjs.jamstacks.net](https://nextjs.jamstacks.net) and [vue-ssg.jamstacks.net](https://vue-ssg.jamstacks.net) Jamstack SSG templates have such great performance and UX out-of-the-box.

 We hope this technique serves useful in greatly improving the initial UX of Blazor Apps, a new Blazor App with all this integrated can be created on the [Home Page](/)